DMV Is Not Currently Issuing Non-Domiciled CLPs/CDLs

 The notice explained that after reviewing the driver’s records, the DMV found the CDL was issued incorrectly.
 State law requires that the expiration date of a CDL must be on or before the expiration date of the legal presence documents provided to the DMV.

-On March 6, 2026, DMV will cancel the licenses of notified drivers, which includes cancellation of the noncommercial Class C driver’s license (DL).
+On March 6, 2026, DMV canceled the licenses of notified drivers, which includes cancellation of the noncommercial Class C driver’s license (DL).
 Once canceled, the license holder will not be able to drive.

 How to Apply